Kangonaut/aegis-athena/mission-docs/console.md

 ### 3.3.3 Listing Parts

-Utilizing the `list parts` command generates a detailed, systematic listing of all the integral components of the S.P.A.C.E.C.R.A.F.T. console.
+Utilizing the `list parts` command generates a detailed, systematic listing of all the integral components of the SPACECRAFT console.
 Each part is represented by its unique ID, composed of 2 bytes encoded as 4 hexadecimal digits, complemented by the part's name and a real-time status display.

 ```
 system:/ $ list parts